yuvaly0/yuvaly0.github.io/_posts/hevd-writeups/2020-09-14-hevd-writeups.md

 Another thing we can do is set each of our threads to a different processor, so he will not be competing with the our second thread about the processor resources
 ![could not load photo](/assets/hevd-writeups/double_fetch_set_processor.png)

-where i represents the location of a bit in a bitmask that represents the processor number (i == 0 -> first processor)
+where i represents the location of a bit in a bitmask that represents the processor number</br> (i == 0 -> first processor)

 ofcourse, we will set by our machine capabillities or the call will fail.